There are a lot of case studies on some pretty clever uses of social media for marketing, but here are a few points that strike me as being unique.

 Regardless, here are seven creative social media and PR ideas:

-2. Segmenting audiences.
 Dell was lauded for having claimed a million dollars in sales stemming from Twitter promotions.
 However, recently I’ve noticed the company has begun to segment its audiences on Twitter.
-For example, it main handle has more than a million followers, but it also has a Twitter account for a small business with roughly 2,000 followers, and one for the UK with 2,500 followers.
-There are dozens of other segments which you can check out on Dell’s master Twitter page.
+For example, its main handle has more than a million followers, but it also has a Twitter account for a small business with roughly 2,000 followers, and one for the UK with 2,500 followers.
+There are dozens of other segments that you can check out on Dell’s master Twitter page.
 Also, take a look at cosmetic maker Estee Lauder, you’ll see that company has done something similar on Facebook, both by geography and subordinate brands.

-4. Citizen-journalists.
 The Seattle Post-Intelligencer invites readers to “write for seattlepi.com.”
-Forward thinking, the Seattle P-I has not only embraced user-generated content amid the decline in newspaper circulations, it’s providing a mechanism by which to set standards for it.
+Forward-thinking, the Seattle P-I has not only embraced user-generated content amid the decline in newspaper circulations, but it’s also providing a mechanism by which to set standards for it.
 Reader blogs are presented right alongside Seattle P-I staff writer blogs — a level playing field.

 Some see this tactic as a sign of the times, no pun intended, but from my view, this is an interesting way to integrate social media into the larger marketing picture.
 I still believe most companies struggle to develop cohesive frameworks for social media, and this strikes me as one company that has taken that thought up a level.
 I’m no gambler, but if you are, you can also check out Dover Downs on Facebook too.